 Hiking The Quiraing and Meall Na Suiramach Trig Point

-This 4.6 mile Quiraing walk takes you away from the beaten track up to the most northerly trig point on Skye, at the spectacular summit of Meall na Suiramach in the Trotternish Ridge, then you hike back through the incredible landscape of The Quiraing, a landslide on the eastern face of Meall na Suiramach.
+This 4.6 mile Quiraing walk takes you away from the beaten track up to a trig point on the northern coast of Skye, at the spectacular summit of Meall na Suiramach in the Trotternish Ridge, then you hike back through the incredible landscape of The Quiraing, a landslide on the eastern face of Meall na Suiramach.

 The Quiraing is world famous for being one of the must see things on the Isle of Skye but how do you escape the crowds?